-1) The covered walkway has a sufficient emergency / escape lighting system in accordance with BS 5266.
+1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located.

-2) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
+- 2) The self-contained units are provided to the communal landings, stairs. - 3) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
+The emergency lighting was subject to an in-house test on 02.06.25.